-Students will be placed in an NCEA banded English, Mathematics and Science class on the basis of previous internal assessment and examination performances.
+Students will be placed in an NCEA banded English and Mathematics based on the basis of previous internal assessment and examination performances.
 Curriculum structure and delivery will be tailored to meet the needs of the learners within the banded group.